-- 16.8.1 The accounting officer is responsible for ensuring that a PPP agreement is properly enforced, and must establish mechanisms and procedures for - (a) monitoring and regulating the implementation of, and performance in terms of, the agreement; - (b) liaising with the private party; - (c) resolving disputes and differences with the private party; and - (d) generally overseeing the day-to-day management of the agreement. - 16.8.2 A PPP agreement does not divest the accounting officer of the responsibility for ensuring that the relevant institutional function is effectively and efficiently performed in the public interest.
+- 16.8.1 The accounting officer or accounting authority is responsible for ensuring that a PPP agreement is properly enforced, and must establish mechanisms and procedures for - (a) monitoring and regulating the implementation of, and performance in terms of, the agreement; - (b) liaising with the private party; - (c) resolving disputes and differences with the private party; and - (d) generally overseeing the day-to-day management of the agreement. - 16.8.2 A PPP agreement does not divest the accounting officer or accounting authority of the responsibility for ensuring that the relevant institutional function is effectively and efficiently performed in the public interest.

-16.9 Amendment of public-private partnership agreements
+16.9 Amendment of public -private partnership agreements

-- 16.9.1 Only the accounting officer may enter into an agreement to amend a PPP agreement. - 16.9.2 Written approval of the relevant treasury is required for material amendments of PPP agreements. - 16.9.3 The relevant treasury will approve an amendment only if it is satisfied that the amended PPP agreement will continue to - (a) provide value for money; - (b) be affordable for the institution; and - (c) transfer appropriate technical, operational and financial risk to the private party. - 16.9.4 The accounting officer must substantially follow the procedure prescribed by clauses 16.3 and 16.5 for obtaining treasury approval.
+- 16.9.1 Only the accounting officer or accounting authority may enter into an agreement to amend a PPP agreement. - 16.9.2 Written approval of the relevant treasury is required for material amendments of PPP agreements. - 16.9.3 The relevant treasury will approve an amendment only if it is satisfied that the amended PPP agreement will continue to - (a) provide value for money; - (b) be affordable for the institution; and - (c) transfer appropriate technical, operational and financial risk to the private party. - 16.9.4 The accounting officer or accounting authority must substantially follow the procedure prescribed by clauses 16.3 and 16.5 for obtaining treasury approval.